CELPIP Speaking & Writing — Feelings Vocabulary

 “I felt driven to improve, so I set a weekly schedule and stuck to it.”

-“The feedback was tough but invigorated me; it pushed me to work smarter.”
+“The feedback was tough, but it galvanized me to work smarter.”

-“I was eager to get started, so I arrived early and prepared everything in advance.”
+“I was eager to do it, so I arrived early and prepared everything in advance.”

 looking forwardI'm genuinely looking forward to…